TalayRuk/myCodeSnippets/JavaScriptAngular2.md

 # Creating An Angular 2 Project
+Angular is a JavaScript framework that uses TypeScript.
+This template uses the Asset Manager Gulp, runtime Node.js, and package managers bower and npm (bower to manage front end depedencies).
+There is an API that allows using standard ECMAScript 5 JavaScript, but it is recommended to use TypeScript.

 What is TypeScript?
 > TypeScript starts from the same syntax and semantics that millions of JavaScript developers know today.
 Use existing JavaScript code, incorporate popular JavaScript libraries, and call TypeScript code from JavaScript.
 TypeScript compiles to clean, simple JavaScript code which runs on any browser, in Node.js, or in any JavaScript engine that supports ECMAScript 3 (or newer).<sup>2</sup>